-The Brussels Office of the United Nations Human Settlements Programme (UN-Habitat) was established in 2001 to allow for a smoother relationship and cross-fertilization between European Institutions, Member States and UN-Habitat.
+The Brussels Office of UN-Habitat was established in 2001 to foster the relationship between European Institutions, EU Member States, and UN-Habitat.

-There is a very high degree of convergence of policies and priorities at the global level between the EU and the UN, and the mutual wish to see those policies succeed.
+There is a very high degree of convergence between policies and priorities at the global level between the EU and the UN, and there is a mutual wish to see those policies succeed.

-With EU funding, UN-Habitat has contributed to the implementation of the vision outlined in the European Consensus on Development and the New Urban Agenda.
+With EU funding, UN-Habitat has contributed to the implementation of the vision outlined in the European Consensus on Development, the EU’s Global Gateway Initiative and the New Urban Agenda.

 Country: Overview